AlduinoCalderon/collectibles-store/README.md

 # Collectibles Store API

-A RESTful e-commerce API for managing collectible items using Java and the Spark framework with PostgreSQL database integration.
+A RESTful e-commerce API for managing collectible items using Java and the Spark framework with MySQL database integration.
 This project implements a modern web service architecture following SOLID principles with proper error handling, validation, and comprehensive documentation.

 ## 🚀 Project Overview